shdlabs/SSTorytime/src/README.md

 the adjacency matrix, and search all categories, but for other purposes than assembling, it is useful to maintain this denormalization.

+## Graph Lookups

+Here is a list of procedures for obtaining references to Node and Link data.

+### Lookup a Node with its text by NodePtr

+* NodePtr has two parts: a pointer `CPtr` and a channel, class, or 'swim lane' for text (text is classified by its size `L`, because we know that text frequencies follow a power law by length.
+The length is cached in Node structures so we don't have to recompute a lot.)
+* Use `L` in `ClassifyString()` to select which class or channel of the six stores to go to: `N1gram, N2gram, N3gram, LT128, LT1024, GT1024`.
+* Use the NODE_DIRECTORY[class][cptr] to get the index to the Node struct in the array/table.

+### Lookup a Node with its text by text string

+* In general, don't search simply use `IdempAddNode()` to store/lookup.
+This will return a nodeptr.
+* Find the length of the text and use `ClassifyString()` to select which class or channel of the six stores to go to: `N1gram, N2gram, N3gram, LT128, LT1024, GT1024`.
+* For `N1gram, N2gram, N3gram`, use the map hash table to look up the `Node` structure by name.
+These may be large.
+* For `LT128, LT1024, GT1024`, search the arrays linearly for a matching `Node` structure by name.
+These are short.

+### Lookup an arrow from an `ArrowPtr`

+* Arrows are indexed from `InsertArrowDirectory()`.
+This inserts them into `ARROW_DIRECTORY`, which keeps all arrow definitions by `ArrowPtr` array index, so that all arrow details and semantics boil down to a simple integer index value in graph tables.

+* `ARROW_DIRECTORY` is thus used to lookup arrows by `ArrowPtr`.

+* To get the `ArrowPtr`, simply call `IdempAddArrow` which returns its pointer in `ARROW_DIRECTORY`.

+* To get the reverse arrow of an arrow given by arrow pointer use the `INVERSE_ARROW` index.

+* To get an arrow definition by name, call `GetLinkArrowByName()` with either short or long name.